plant-humanities/essays/mulberry/README.md

 [^12]: "Sericulture."
 Britannica Academic, Encyclopædia Britannica, 26 Jan.
 2012. academic-eb-com.ezp-prod1.hul.harvard.edu/levels/collegiate/article/sericulture/470923.
 Accessed 25 Nov.
 2024.
 [^13]: https://en.wikipedia.org/wiki/Ahimsa_silk.
 Accessed 18 Dec.
 2024
 [^14]: Coles, *Mulberry*.
+[^15]: John Worlidge, Systema Agriculturae: The Mystery of Husbandry Discovered (London: T. Dring, 1668), 176.
+[^16]: United States Department of Treasury Doc.
+No. 158.
+[^17]: United States Department of Treasury Doc.
+No. 158.
+[^18]: Anbumozhi 2007.
+[^19]: Coles, Mulberry; Indosphere, "Kalpavriksha: The Primordial World Tree."
+Medium, March 23, 2021.
+2019.
+[^20]: Coles, Mulberry, p174
+[^21]: Coles, Mulberry, p174
+[^22]: Platt, Mulberry Fruit Poem; Isaac Cruikshank, Three Men Carousing beneath a Mulberry Tree, with Verses of a Song Comparing the Life of Humans to the Life of a Tree, etching after I. Cruikshank, March 1, 1808, [1 print: etching and letterpress], Wellcome Collection.
+[^23]: According to one source, the rhyme is about women prisoners walking around the mulberry tree at Wakefield Prison in Great Britain.
+The prison was originally built in 1594 and has housed some of the UK’s most notorious prisoners.
+The tree died and was removed in 2019 but cuttings from it have been germinated and the next generation tree is now in Yorkshire Sculpture Park (Dave Higgens, "Mulberry bush that inspired nursery rhyme has new lease of life," The Independent,  March 30, 2023).
+[^24]: Coles, *Mulberry*.
+[^25]: Harris, *What Have Plants Ever Done for Us?
+Western Civilization in Fifty Plants*.
+[^26]: Himani G. Choudhary, "Reviving the Magic of Silk for Beauty and Health," *International Journal of Research in Engineering and Applied Sciences* 6, no. 4 (2016): 77–86.
+[^27]: Coles, *Mulberry*; Dieter Kuhn, *Science and Civilisation in China, Volume 5, Part 9* (Cambridge: Cambridge University Press, 1988), 284.
+[^28]: Coles, *Mulberry*.
+[^29]: Coles.
+[^30]: Fortune, Robert. *Three Years' Wanderings in the Northern Provinces of China.* (London: Spottiswoode and Shaw, 1847).